 Working within Pip Beard’s lab at The Pirbright Institute, we are trying to obtain stronger evidence of the importance of different dipteran vectors in LSDV transmission, but we have also explored the effect of animals without clinical signs after challenge in the overall transmission of the virus.
-We will be publishing details of our findings shortly, and much more research on LSDV is being carried currently which will help to further improve our understanding of the disease and control strategies.
+We will be publishing details of our findings shortly (see below), and much more research on LSDV is being carried currently which will help to further improve our understanding of the disease and control strategies.

 Full time research is something that many vet students don’t consider seriously, and I was one of them.
 Now I am very glad that I decided to explore more in detail various aspects of livestock diseases, and although I can’t say that I don’t miss performing surgeries, I am still fulfilling the remit of the veterinary profession and my career goals.